 Samia Cohen is a writer, editor, teacher, public scholar, and creative practitioner with an interest in environmental storytelling, urban environmental history, and transgender studies.
 She is at work on a book manuscript, titled Impermeable: Stories of A Landfilled Urban Coast, that explores the hydrological legacy of Providence, Rhode Island, where Samia was born, and the life that free-flowing water has supported in the city across time.
-Samia also writes in an auto-theoretical vein on transgender experience and trans embodiment in relation to changing landscapes.
+Samia also writes in an auto-theoretical vein on trans embodiment in relation to changing landscapes.
 She completed her PhD in American Studies at Brown in 2024.

 feature image description: a field of red clover in the foreground. an elevated highway on the near horizon. photo by S. Cohen.